Advance HE: History

-Development of Teacher Education

-The history of teacher training in the United Kingdom is a complex subject.
-Faced with chronic personnel shortages after the Second World War, the government invested in training programmes and required all teachers (in the state sector) to acquire qualified teacher status (from 1946).

-For the next half century, universities supported this policy by providing both graduate entry into teaching and teacher training programmes.
-In more recent decades, however, there had been a shift towards school-based training for teaching and also a change in terminology as "teacher education" displaced "teacher training".

 Despite Higher Education involvement in teacher training, University Lecturers have not required any formal qualifications beyond demonstrating (usually through publications and a higher degree, such as a doctorate), expert subject knowledge.
 The merits of professional teaching qualifications for University Lecturers became an issue for debate during the later twentieth century.

-Institute for Learning and Teaching in Higher Education (2000-04)
+Institute for Learning and Teaching in Higher Education (2000–2004)

 The Dearing Report (1997) recommended the establishment of a professional body for Lecturers that would define standards and accredit training for university teaching and that, during their probationary periods, all new Lecturers should be required to achieve 'at least associate membership' of the new Institute.
 The Institute for Learning and Teaching in Higher Education was founded in 2000.

-Higher Education Academy (2003-18)
+Higher Education Academy (2003–2018)

 In January 2003, a committee (established by HEFCE, Universities UK and the Standing Conference of Principals) recommended the establishment of a single central body responsible for standards of teaching in higher education.
 Subsequently, the Higher Education Academy was formed (2003) by the merging of the Institute for Learning and Teaching in Higher Education, Learning and Teaching Support Network and National Coordination Team for the Teaching Quality Enhancement Fund.
 The Academy became a registered company in October 2003 and charity in January 2004.
+In February 2004, the Minister for Higher Education, Alan Johnson, announced to Parliament that the first Chief executive of the Academy would be Paul Ramsden.